 There are a few caveats that come with this technique:

-- It doesn’t work well downwind because the sail is held too close the center of the boat where it falls in the mainsail shadow.
-So upwind only or very short downwind runs.
+- It doesn’t work well downwind because the sail is held too close to the center of the boat where it falls in the mainsail shadow.
+So use this setup upwind only or in very short downwind runs.

 - You won’t be able to point very high into the wind, also due to the sail shape.
 Consequently, you won’t make much upwind progress if that’s your course.
 It’s best used when you’re casually daysailing or turning laps between two points 180° opposed.
 It works great for that.

-- You can’t heave-to setup this way because you can’t backwind the jib.
+- You can’t heave-to when set up this way because you can’t backwind the jib.
 It will just cross the foredeck and you’ll wind up tacking.
 To heave to, you have to reset your sheets to a conventional setup.

 I think this is an interesting technique that’s useful in specific conditions.
 Racers and other sail trim experts may scoff and call it a dumb trick.
 Let them, but give it a try sometime and consider it another tool in your bag of sailing skills.
 You shouldn’t need to buy anything (or very little) to set it up and you’ve got nothing to lose by trying but a little of your time.
 I bet that if you set it up right, you’ll be pleased with how much more relaxing it can make sailing.
 Especially if you don’t have a particular destination in mind and you don’t care how fast you get there.
 Isn’t that some of the best of times to be had when sailing?